skokul/skokul/README.md

 - Built a client analytics dashboard using Codex in under 8 hours
 - Developed a personal finance manager Android app using Claude AI
 - Generated UI prototypes from text prompts using Google Stitch for faster requirement validation
-- Automated workflows and scripting using GitHub Copilot

-> A modern Product Owner should not only define requirements but also prototype and validate solutions rapidly using AI tools.

 ---